-- " Smaller sizes/footprint options. - " Other housing options that relieve the burden of home maintenance. - " More available housing options, while still respecting the existing character of Huntington Woods. - " Providing more options for younger families and older adults to remain in the same community.
+- " Smaller sizes/footprint options. - " Other housing options that relieve the burden of home maintenance. - " More available housing options, while still respecting the existing character of Huntington Woods. - " People to comfortably age in place, remaining in the same community without having to move elsewhere.